 Unfortunately, with time, many people lose their charismatic edge.
 So when we do meet with someone who is truly charismatic, we notice that person.
 We remember that person.
 It’s like the human equivalent of fireworks.

-The good news is that charisma is something that can be developed and strengthened.
+The good news is that each of us can develop and strengthen our charisma.
 And if you speak regularly, charisma is something you want.

 A charismatic on-stage presence is like rocket fuel for your speech or presentation.
 Many speakers forget that conveying information is only part of their responsibility; they also have to connect with the audience on an emotional level.
 As Seth Godin, has said,